 In 2009 the NYS Department of Agriculture and Markets surveyed farmers that participated in the State Farmland Protection Program.
 View the results of the State Farmland Protection Program Survey (PDF).

-View the presentation (PDF) that is used to explain the basics of a farmland protection grant application and how an easement works.
+The following presentation shows the basics of a farmland protection grant application and how an easement works.

-View the State of New York Agricultural Model Easement (PDF).
+View the NYS Dept of Ag and Markets model Standard Easement.
 The use of this easement should speed the closing process.